-

 Pharmacodynamic effects

-The drug has an antihypoxic, membrane-protective, nootropic, anticonvulsant, anxiolytic effect, and increases the body’s resistance to stress.
-The drug increases the body’s resistance to major damaging factors and oxygen-dependent pathological conditions (shock, hypoxia and ischemia, impaired cerebral circulation, intoxication with alcohol and antipsychotic agents (neuroleptics)).
-It stabilizes membrane structures of blood cells (erythrocytes and platelets) in hemolysis.
+It has antihypoxic, membrane-protective, nootropic, anticonvulsant, anxiolytic effects, increases the body's resistance to stress.
+The drug increases the body's resistance to the effects of major damaging factors, to oxygen-dependent pathological conditions (shock, hypoxia and ischemia, cerebrovascular accident, intoxication with alcohol and antipsychotic drugs (neuroleptics)).
+Stabilizes the membrane structures of blood cells (erythrocytes and platelets) during hemolysis.

-Mexidol® improves cerebral metabolism and blood supply to the brain, improves microcirculation and rheological properties of blood, and reduces platelet aggregation.
-It has a hypolipidemic effect, reduces the levels of total cholesterol and low-density lipoproteins (LDLs).
+Mexidol® improves cerebral metabolism and blood supply to the brain, improves microcirculation and rheological properties of blood, reduces platelet aggregation.
+It has a hypolipidemic effect, reduces the level of total cholesterol and low-density lipoproteins (LDL).

-Mexidol® normalizes metabolic processes in ischemic myocardium, reduces the necrosis area, restores and improves myocardial electrical activity and contractility, as well as increases coronary blood flow in the ischemia area and mitigates the consequences of reperfusion syndrome in acute coronary insufficiency.
-It increases antianginal activity of nitrates.
+The use of Mexidol in cerebral infarction (ischemic stroke) reduces the degree of neurological deficit and improves the recovery of neurological functions, as well as improves the functional outcome and reduces disability.
+Mexidol® normalizes metabolic processes in the ischemic myocardium, reduces the necrosis zone, restores and improves electrical activity and myocardial contractility, and increases coronary blood flow in the ischemic zone, reduces the effects of reperfusion syndrome in acute coronary insufficiency.
+Increases the antianginal activity of nitro drugs.

-Mexidol® promotes preservation of retinal ganglion cells and optic nerve fibers in progressive neuropathy caused by chronic ischemia and hypoxia.
-It improves the functional activity of the retina and optic nerve, and increases the visual acuity.
+Mexidol® helps preserve retinal ganglion cells and optic nerve fibers in progressive neuropathy caused by chronic ischemia and hypoxia.
+Improves the functional activity of the retina and optic nerve, increasing visual acuity.

-The drug reduces enzymatic toxemia and endogenous intoxication in patients with acute pancreatitis.
+Reduces enzymatic toxemia and endogenous intoxication in acute pancreatitis.

 Clinical performance and safety